datacarpentry/python-ecology-lesson/_episodes/04-data-types-and-format.md

 If you now type `df_na`, you should observe that the resulting DataFrame has 30676 rows and 9 columns, much smaller than the 35549 row original.

-We can now use the `to_csv` command to do export a DataFrame in CSV format.
+We can now use the `to_csv` command to export a DataFrame in CSV format.
 Note that the code below will by default save the data into the current working directory.
 We can save it to a different folder by adding the foldername and a slash before the filename:
 `df.to_csv('foldername/out.csv')`.
 We use 'index=False' so that